 No. TIPS and BASSET are not the same thing.
 BASSET is the program run by the Illinois Liquor Control Commission and includes the requirements for serving and selling alcohol.

-Similar to Learn2Serve by 360training, TIPS is simply an approved alcohol training provider in Illinois.
+Similar to Learn2Serve® by 360training, TIPS is simply an approved alcohol training provider in Illinois.
 So, before the Illinois Liquor Control Commission will send you an official BASSET card, you must complete a four-hour alcohol seller training course from an approved provider.

-Why should I get my BASSET certification?
+Why Should I Get my BASSET Card?

 First of all, if you’re serving alcohol, you’re required to take the course.
 But it will also help you learn the laws so that you stay protected from liability, as Illinois enforces the Dram Shop Act.